 , and has led cross-cultural training for a variety of groups.
 Henry worked with World Vision Canada's Advocacy & Education department for close to eight years (Sept 2004 - Aug 2012), coordinating a network of campus clubs and running a Youth Ambassador program for young leaders from Canada and East Africa.

 , and from capturing images alongside experienced photographers in the field with World Vision.
-He currently volunteers for Toronto Habitat for Humanity's
+He volunteers for Toronto Habitat for Humanity's

 Family Selection Committee and as an Event Photographer for the Evergreen Brickworks